XanDDemoX/Codea-Xile/README.md

 Inspired by: [The Ash Framework By Richard Lord](http://www.ashframework.org)

-Please note this not a direct port of the Ash Framework and it has not been tested in "production" circumstances.
+Please note this not a direct port of the Ash Framework and it has not been tested "in production".

 Installation
 -------------